Shawn-the-star/Stonks/README.md

 ## Things I didnt add and I wont in the future

- > LET, CONT, Comments, More in built funtions
+ > LET, CONST, Comments, More inbuilt funtions

 to annoy the people who will use this language